Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Economics, financing, and allocation of responsibility

-A debris-mitigation or remediation market can support durable private investment only when performance is contractable, verification is credible, and legal authority to act on the target is clear.
-For a debris-service project $s$, a minimal commercial-viability condition is
+A debris-control service can support privately financed provision only when the deliverable is observable, verifiable, and legally executable on the relevant target set.
+For a service project $s$, a necessary expected-value condition is

-where $P_s$ is contracted payment, $p_{\rm award}$ is award probability, $p_{\rm consent}$ is the probability of legal authority to act on the target, $p_{\rm verify}$ is the probability that hazard reduction is verified under the contract, and the $C_s$ terms denote development, operations, liability, and capital costs.
-Thus, ``commercially viable'' below would mean that the expected net present value in Eq.~(\ref{eq:npv_service}) is positive under the assumed award, consent, verification, payment, and cost structure.
+where $P_s$ is contracted payment, $p_{\rm award}$ is award probability, $p_{\rm consent}$ is the probability of legal authority to act on the target, $p_{\rm verify}$ is the probability that contract performance is verified, and the $C_s$ terms denote development, operations, liability, and capital costs.
+In what follows, private provision is feasible when Eq.~(\ref{eq:npv_service}) is positive under the stated award, consent, verification, payment, and cost assumptions.

-Eq.~(\ref{eq:npv_service}) implies that four conditions are required to create a durable market.
-First, operators and regulators must adopt measurable outcome variables such as verified disposal, verified reduction in passive object-years, or verified reduction in residual hazard stock.
-Second, large new spacecraft and upper stages must become serviceable by design, so that end-of-life intervention is technically and contractually tractable.
-Third, liability allocation and state-consent procedures must be standardized, particularly for legacy unprepared targets.
-Fourth, first-wave demand for legacy-stock remediation must be anchored by governments or multilateral consortia, because the private benefit to any one operator is usually too small to support socially optimal purchase.
+Eq.~(\ref{eq:npv_service}) implies four implementation conditions.
+First, the procured output must be measurable and verifiable; examples are verified disposal, verified reduction in passive object-years, or verified reduction in residual hazard stock.
+Second, large spacecraft and upper stages must be serviceable by design, so that intervention is technically and contractually tractable.
+Third, liability allocation and state-consent procedures must be standardized, especially for unprepared legacy targets.
+Fourth, early demand for legacy-stock remediation must be supplied through public or multilateral procurement, because the benefit is diffuse and cannot usually be appropriated by a single operator.

-Eq.~(\ref{eq:npv_service}) also implies that technical feasibility is not sufficient for market formation.
-The dominant uncertainties for investors are often award probability, legal consent, and outcome verification rather than raw rendezvous or deorbit capability.
-This is why anchor procurement, standardized interfaces, and outcome-based contracts are as important to market formation as propulsion, navigation, or capture technology.
+Eq.~(\ref{eq:npv_service}) also shows that technical feasibility is not sufficient for private provision.
+The decisive uncertainties may be the realization probabilities $p_{\rm award}$, $p_{\rm consent}$, and $p_{\rm verify}$ rather than rendezvous or deorbit capability alone.
+The implementation problem is therefore jointly technical, legal, and contractual.